TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 ![Hadoop](2.2.2-fig-31.png)

-Okay, now that you have some knowledge, let's test it 😊
+Okay, now that you have some knowledge, let's test it.

 Quiz Time!
 Looking at the chart below, what could be causing it?